aria-ml/dataeval/CONTRIBUTING.md

 ### Branching Strategy

-Development is done using Github flow branching strategy.
+Development is done using trunk-based development strategy.
 Feature development is done on short-lived branches against `main` branch and merged in to `main` as frequently as possible, with the idea that `main` is ready to ship at any interval.
-If changes are not ready to be released, they should be not part of the public facing API and encapsulated in the `_prototype` subpackage.
+If changes are not ready to be released, they should not be part of the public facing API and encapsulated in the `_prototype` subpackage.

-As the feature nears completion, the code should move to the `_internal` subpackage and be exposed through our public facing API.
+As development nears completion, the code should move to the `_internal` subpackage and be exposed through our public facing API.
 Docstrings, tutorials, how-tos, and other relevant deliverables should be prepared along-side.

 After merge requests in to `main` are completed, additional validation in the form of extensive functional tests are run.
-If this post-merge pipeline succeeds, the build is tagged with `last-known-good`.
-At some regular cadence which has yet to be determined, a branch is created off of `main` to `releases/vX.X.X` and triggers release to PyPI and ReadTheDocs.
+On post-merge commit pipeline success, the build is tagged with `last-known-good`.
+On a regular cadence (TBD), a branch is created off of `main` to `releases/vX.X.X` and triggers release to PyPI and ReadTheDocs.

-Hotfixes for particular feauture relases are merged directly in to relevant `releases/vX.X.X` branch and the change is cherry-picked in to `main`.
+Hotfixes for particular feauture relases are merged directly in to the relevant `releases/vX.X.X` branch and the change is cherry-picked in to `main`.

 ### Branching Diagram
 ![image info](.gitlab/branching.png)